 - Hybrid Online Learning < 25% Delivered Online

 - Required Fees

-- $50 for museum and theatre fees and DVD production costs.
+- $50 for course materials and CD/DVD production costs.

 - Offered During

 |February 5th, 2014||This program will be offered for 16 credits (8 credit section cancelled).|